ampproject/amphtml/extensions/amp-access-laterpay/amp-access-laterpay.md

 This component uses AMP Access internally to provide a behavior similar to AMP Access, but tailored for usage with the LaterPay service.

 It does not require an authorization or pingback configuration, as it is pre-configured to work with the LaterPay service.
-It also does not require manually setup of login links.
+It also does not require manual setup of login links.

 The different purchase options can be configured on the publisher's LaterPay account, and the component will retrieve the configuration and create a list of available purchase options.